nazrinrazak/DevRoadmap/readme.md

 ```

 ## Containerisation
-Use this command in the DevRoadMap folder to containerise the application
+Use this command in the DevRoadMap folder to containerise the application.
+  * The dockerfile specified tcp/3000 as exposed port
   * `sudo docker build -t haffizhissham0/capstone_developer_roadmaps:latest .`

 ## Contribution